 Camp Shakespeare seeks kids who work well with others, who are inventive, elastic, eager to play, explore and take risks, and are ready to rumble when they arrive.

 Camp Shakespeare accepts applications from candidates anywhere, in public, private, or home schools.
 Experience with theater or with Shakespeare is not necessary.
-Commitment to working long hours daily at play with others is.
+Commitment to working and playing with others is.
 Each session will be composed of 14 students.

 Daily Schedule and Activity